awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-troubleshooting.md

 Amazon EKS control plane instances are not reachable through SSM.
 Please verify your SSM and network configuration, and reference the EKS on Outposts troubleshooting documentation.
 ```

-To resolve this issue, make sure that your VPC and subnets meet the requirements in [Amazon EKS local cluster VPC and subnet requirements and considerations](eks-outposts-vpc-subnet-requirements.md) and that you completed the steps in [Setting up Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html) in the AWS Systems Manager User Guide\.
+To resolve this issue, make sure that your VPC and subnets meet the requirements in [Create a VPC and subnets for Amazon EKS clusters on AWS Outposts](eks-outposts-vpc-subnet-requirements.md) and that you completed the steps in [Setting up Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html) in the AWS Systems Manager User Guide\.